HL7/PDDI-CDS/pages/_includes/intro.md

 ### Collaborators

-W3C Healthcare and Lifesciences Working Group.
-A volunteer-based task force <a href="https://www.w3.org/wiki/HCLSIG/DDI">https://www.w3.org/wiki/HCLSIG/DDI</a>
+The Clinical Decision Support Work Group in collaboration with University of Pittsburgh Medical Center, RWTH Aachen University, Wolters Kluwer Health, and ~~a volunteer-based W3C task force~~ <a href="https://www.w3.org/wiki/HCLSIG/DDI">https://www.w3.org/wiki/HCLSIG/DDI>W3C Healthcare and Lifesciences Working Group</a>
-    was formed in January 2016 within the Health Care and Life Sciences Interest Group that operates publicly through the World Wide Web Consortium (W3C).
+    ~~was formed in January 2016 within the Health Care and Life Sciences Interest Group that operates publicly through the World Wide Web Consortium ( W3C).
 The goal of the task force was to develop a minimal information model for drug interaction evidence and knowledge as part of an HIT standard like HL7.
 The workgroup’s results will serve as requirements and business knowledge for the current project.
-The task force is in the process of finalizing a draft Interest Group Note that provides use cases, user stories, definitions, and exemplar potential drug-drug interaction descriptions for a minimal information model for drug interaction evidence and knowledge.
+The task force is in the process of finalizing a draft Interest Group Note that provides use cases, user stories, definitions, and exemplar potential drug-drug interaction descriptions for a minimal information model for drug interaction evidence and knowledge.~~